Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

-# device-discovery IDD
+# deviceDiscovery IDD
-**GENERIC-HTTP & GENERIC-HTTPS**
+**generic_http & generic_https**

 ## Overview

-This page describes the GENERIC-HTTP and GENERIC-HTTPS service interface of device-discovery, which enables both application and core/support systems to lookup, register and revoke devices on which the Local Cloud’s systems are running.
+This page describes the generic_http and generic_https service interface of deviceDiscovery, which enables both application and Core/Support systems to lookup, register and revoke devices on which the Local Cloud’s systems are running.
 Device representation is not necessary for the base functionalities of a Local Cloud but in certain use cases (e.g. enabling onboarding) is needed.
 It’s implemented using protocol, encoding as stated in the following tables:

-**GENERIC-HTTP**
+**generic_http**

 Profile type | type | Version
 --- | --- | ---